J&J sales in US rise 10%, health care giant raises dividend

 J&J brings in nearly half of its revenue from outside the United States.

+The company said earlier this month that it would set aside nearly $9 billion, more than quadrupling the amount that the company had previously reserved to pay for its potential liability.

+J&J pulled the baby powder from U.S. and Canadian store shelves a few years ago and is removing it from worldwide markets this year.
+The company isn’t admitting any wrongdoing as part of the proposed settlement.

-J&J board OK’d a 5% increase in the company’s quarterly dividend.
+J&J also said Tuesday that its board OK’d a 5% increase in the company’s quarterly dividend.
 That bumps the amount up to $1.19 per share from $1.13 per share.

-The New Brunswick, New Jersey, company on Tuesday also boosted the lower end of its forecasted range for 2023 by a dime.
+The New Brunswick, New Jersey, company also boosted the lower end of its forecasted range for 2023 by a dime.
 It now expects adjusted earnings of between $10.50 and $10.60 per share.

 Analysts expect earnings of $10.51 per share this year.

+J&J debuted its 2023 forecast in January at a range above most analyst expectations.

-Shares climbed in early morning trading.
+Shares edged higher in early morning trading. ___ Follow Tom Murphy on Twitter: https://twitter.com/thpmurphy